 Empowering teens to reach their full potential!

-In 2022 the YMCA of Northwest North Carolina will pilot a new Teen Referral Membership initiative — REACHING OUR POTENTIAL.
-This new initiative will offer young people ages 12-18 years old in our communities a free membership to access the Y’s fitness facilities, group exercise classes, basketball courts, swimming pools, and so much more.
-This is open to all middle and high schools students in Alexander, Davie, Forsyth, Iredell, Stokes, Wilkes and Yadkin counties.
+In 2022, the YMCA of Northwest North Carolina piloted a Teen Referral Membership initiative — REACHING OUR POTENTIAL.
+This program provides students aged 11-18 years old in our communities with a free membership to access the Y’s fitness facilities, group exercise classes, basketball courts, swimming pools, and so much more.

-In a world full of isolation and unrest that's present in our own communities, it is more important than ever that we keep our young people engaged in positive experiences in healthy, safe environments.
-Through initiatives for teens such as REACHING OUR POTENTIAL, we are helping to cultivate the values, skills and relationships that lead to positive behaviors, better health, and educational achievement to help teens reach their full potential.
+In a world full of isolation and unrest that’s present in our own communities, it is more important than ever that we keep our young people engaged in positive experiences in healthy, safe environments.
+Programs such as REACHING OUR POTENTIAL help students cultivate the values, skills, and relationships that lead to positive behaviors, better health, and educational achievement to help teens reach their full potential.

 What is included in the initiative: